When associations realize why do organisations benchmark it becomes easier for them to promote it...

 Note: Associations may want to take a look at each member’s KPIs to get an idea of their data points.
 It can prove to be an excellent way for associations that are just starting to use benchmarking.

-The job of KPIs is to highlight indicators which are leading and those that are lagging.
+KPIs can be divided into those indicators that are leading and those that are lagging.
 Leading indicators can lead a process, as well as influence it while those that lag are just a results, an outcome.
 For instance, if a leading indicator for Apple is sales of iPhones, it’s lagging indicator can be overall result.
 A leading indicator could be composed of other leading indicators.
 Number of stores on A-locations could be a leading indicator for sales.

 Lagging indicators differ slightly from one organisation to the next.
 Though leading indicators tend to be dependent on the business’s strategy, the nature of the business, management choices and processes.